Dependency theory: Corruption and anti-corruption

-Efforts to end aid dependence
+Efforts to end aid dependency

 Since 2000, aid dependency has decreased by about one third.
-This can be seen in countries like Ghana, whose aid dependency decreased from 47% to 27%, as well as in Mozambique, where the aid dependency decreased from 74% to 58%.
-Target areas to decrease aid dependence include job creation, regional integration, and commercial engagement and trade.
-Long-term investment in agriculture and infrastructure are key requirements to end aid dependency as it will allow a country to slowly decrease the amount of food aid received and begin to develop its own agricultural economy and solve food insecurity.
+This can be seen in countries like Ghana, whose aid dependency decreased from 47% to 27%, and in Mozambique, where aid dependency decreased from 74% to 58%.
+To decrease aid dependency, local governments can invest in areas such as job creation, regional integration, and economic integration.
+Long-term investment in agriculture and infrastructure are also key, as they allow a country to gradually decrease a dependency on foreign food assistance and develop its own agricultural systems to address food insecurity.

-Countering political corruption

-Political corruption has been a strong force associated with maintaining dependency and being unable to see economic growth.
-During the Obama administration, congress claimed that the anti-corruption criteria The Millennium Challenge Corporation (MCC) used was not strict enough and was one of the obstacles to decreasing aid dependence.
-Often, in countries with a high corruption perception index the aid money is taken from government officials in the public sector or taken from other corrupt individuals in the private sector.
-Efforts to disapprove aid to countries where corruption is very prevalent have been a common tool used by organizations and governments to ensure funding is used properly but also to encourage other countries to fix the corruption.

 Other methods of aid

-It has been proven that foreign aid can prove useful in the long-run when directed towards the appropriate sector and managed accordingly.
-Specific pairing between organizations and donors with similar goals has produced more success in decreasing dependency than the tradition form of international aid which involves government to government communication.
+Foreign aid can prove useful in the long run, when directed towards the appropriate sector and managed accordingly.
+Specific pairings between organizations and donors with similar goals has produced more success in decreasing dependency than the traditional form of international aid, which involves government to government communication.
 Botswana is a successful example of this.
-Botswana first began receiving aid in 1966.
-In this case, Botswana decided which areas needed aid and found donors accordingly rather than simply accepting aid from other countries whose governments had a say in where the money would be distributed towards.
-Recipient-led cases such as Botswana are more effective partially because it negates the donor's desirability to report numbers on the efficiency of their programs (that often include short-term figures such as food distributed) and instead focuses more on long-term growth and development that may be directed more towards infrastructure, education, and job development.
+The country first began receiving aid in 1966; however, Botswana selected specific areas in need of aid and found suitable donors for these aims, rather than accepting aid from foreign governments which earmarked their allocation.
+Recipient-led cases such as Botswana are more effective in part because when a recipient country maintains control of fund allocation, it can more appropriately determine its most productive applications than a foreign government might.
+This can also circumvent an altruistic donor's desire to report flattering data on the short-term, first-order efficiency of their programs, focusing instead on long-term growth and development of critical social functions such as infrastructure, education, and job development.